Esri/elevation-gp-python/README.md

 ArcGIS elevation analysis tool that allows you to set up an in-house viewshed geoprocessing service.
 ## Features
 * ElevationTools.pyt - Contains the viewshed tool that can be published to ArcGIS for server as a geoprocessing service.
+* Setting up the viewshed geoprocessing service.pdf - Instructions on how to configure and set up the service.

 ## Instructions
 1. Download the files.